 First off, the tendon is about one centimeter thick.
 A full-thickness tear means that the full depth of the tendon is torn.

 Partial tears only go through 25% to 50% of the tendon.
 Generally, these tears don’t require surgery.
-(Check out this article for 5 rotator cuff injury tests you can do at home to determine what kind of tear you may have.)

 Image by www.wjgnet.com